safiyenarman/DSA210-Project/README.md

 ## Plan
 ### 1. Data Collection
-- **Sources:**
-  - Happiness data will be collected from the World Happiness Report dataset on Kaggle.
-  - SDG data will be obtained from the Sustainable Development Report dataset on Kaggle.
+- **Sources:** World Happiness Report and Sustainable Development Report datasets from Kaggle.
 - **Consistency:**
   - Only countries with data available for both happiness and SDG ranks for each year between 2015 and 2022 will be included.
   - Missing data will be addressed using appropriate imputation methods or by excluding countries with significant gaps.